MozillaSecurity/FuzzManager/README.md

 Server dependencies are listed in `server/requirements.txt`.
 You can use pip to install these dependencies using `pip install -r server/requirements.txt` and/or you can use your distribution's package management to fulfill them.
-A redis server is also required.
+A [Redis](https://redis.io/) server is also required for EC2SpotManager, and can be installed on a Debian-based Linux
+with: `sudo apt-get install redis-server`.

 You can set the server up just like any other Django project.
 The Django configuration file is found at `server/server/settings.py`.
 The default will